noam87/noamswebsite/content/wiki-main/computers/elixir_resources.md

 | [Erlang In Anger](https://www.erlang-in-anger.com/) | Great guide for when stuff goes bad. |

 ## Memory / GC

+For articles on GC / compilers in general see [compilers](/wiki-main/computers/compilers) section.

 | Title | Notes  |
 |-------|--------|